- INVESTORS

 Management and comments for the year

 SCA’s policy is that the average interest rate duration period shall be within the interval 3–36 months.
-SCA’s average interest rate duration for the gross debt, including derivatives and excluding lease liability in accordance with IFRS 16, was about 15 months as of December 31, 2023.
-The risk is managed using fixed-interest loans or through interest rate derivatives.
+SCA’s average interest rate duration for the gross debt, including derivatives and excluding lease liability in accordance with IFRS 16, was about 16 months as of December 31, 2024.
+The risk is managed using fixed-interest loans and through interest rate derivatives.
+A sensitivity analysis is presented in Note E7.